futurewei-cloud/chogori-platform/docs/design/K23SI_TXN.md

 - If the record is still a WI, we convert it to aborted and proceed as if we found an aborted record in the first place.
 Note that the scenario "find WI -> perform PUSH -> find no TR -> forceAbort -> find WI" cannot be racing with a fast "commit TR -> finalize TR -> delete TR" scenario since if there was a successful finalization performed while we were trying to push, then by the time we get back the record cannot be in WI state.
 Therefore it is safe to simply abort the WI.
 - If the record is committed/aborted, proceed as if we found a committed/aborted record in the first place

+#### Replay rules
+- Upon replay, in the happy case we'll discover `CommittedPIP | FinalizedPIP` entries in the WAL.
+This indicates the txn was committed and then finalized and so we do not have to perform any more work for this txn.
+- Failure 1: Committed but not finalized.
+In this case, we'll find `CommittedPIP` after replay.
+We create the record in CommittedPIP state and issue a finalization transition in order to redo the WI finalizations.
+The txn would transition to `FinalizedPIP` from there
+- Failure 2: Attempt to commit timed out and we converted to Abort.
+The persisted states are `CommittedPIP | AbortedPIP`.
+We finalize the transaction as aborted in this case

-### Happy transaction is aborted by client
+### Client-triggered aborted transaction
 ![TxnStates_Abort](../images/TxnStates_Abort.png)

 #### Replay rules
 An aborted transaction records `AbortedPIP` followed by `FinalizePIP`.
-If finalized, then we don't have to perform any more work.
-If not, we will issue finalization requests as above
+- If finalized, then we don't have to perform any more work
+- If we ony find `AbortedPIP` state in the WAL, then we will have to redo the WI finalization steps as described in the commit handling above

 ### Transaction is abandoned by client
+This is expected to occur when there is a client-side crash or some long-lasting network event.
 We detect this situation by the lack of heartbeat and we trigger the ForceAbort path.
-The transaction is placed in ForceAborted state where we wait for the client to come and tell us what ranges it touched in their txn (via a commit or abort msg).
+The transaction is placed in ForceAborted state where it waits until the end of the retention window.
+- it is possible that the client detects this situation and comes in to end their transaction.
+In that case, we can trigger the onAbort transition and cleanup the transaction before retention window end.

 ![TxnStates_RetentionWindow](../images/TxnStates_RetentionWindow.png)

 #### Replay rules